Aliases for SIRT2 Gene

 GeneCards Summary for SIRT2 Gene

 SIRT2 (Sirtuin 2) is a Protein Coding gene.
-Among its related pathways are NAD metabolism and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and histone deacetylase binding.
+Among its related pathways are p53 Signaling and Signaling events mediated by HDAC Class I. GO annotations related to this gene include chromatin binding and histone deacetylase binding.
 An important paralog of this gene is SIRT3.

 UniProtKB/Swiss-Prot for SIRT2 Gene